 Panel-specific longitudinal files are available for downloading in the data section of the MEPS website.
-As has been done routinely in past years, the longitudinal file for Panel 24 comprises MEPS survey data obtained in Rounds 1 through 5 of the panel and can be used to analyze changes over a two-year period.
-Unlike past years for MEPS, in 2020 Panel 23 had data collected for a third year.
-As such, two-year and three-year longitudinal files will be developed for Panel 23.
-These can be used to analyze changes over the corresponding two-year or three-year period.
-Variables in the file pertaining to survey administration, demographics, employment, health status, disability days, quality of care, patient satisfaction, health insurance, and medical care use and expenditures were obtained from the MEPS full-year Consolidated files from the years covered by each panel.
+For all four panels (Panel 23, Panel 24, Panel 25, and Panel 26), the longitudinal file comprises MEPS survey data obtained in all rounds of the panel and can be used to analyze changes over the entire length of the panel.
+For Panel 24, a file representing a three-year period will also be established and updated to cover four years with the release of 2022 data.
+For Panel 23, a file representing a four-year period will be established.
+Variables in the file pertaining to survey administration, demographics, employment, health status, disability days, quality of care, patient satisfaction, health insurance, and medical care use and expenditures were obtained from the MEPS full-year Consolidated files from the two years covered by that panel.

-For more details or to download the data files, please see Longitudinal Weight Files on the AHRQ website.
+For more details or to download the data files, please see Longitudinal Weight Files on the MEPS website.